NoiSyBoY-Official/conky/README.md

-# How to setup Conky in Arch Linux:
+# How to setup Conky on Arch Linux:

 Create a file named .conkyrc in your home